-Academic Warning - The status of a student showing academic status the previous quarter was clear and whose cumulative grade point average falls below the level required by this policy for the total number of credit hours attempted at the institution; or the status of a student who was on academic warning the previous quarter and whose cumulative GPA remained below the level required by this policy for the total number of credit hours attempted at the institution but whose quarterly GPA for that quarter was 2.0 or above.
+Academic Warning - The status of a student showing academic status the previous guarter was clear and whose cumulative grade point average falls below the level required by this policy for the total number of credit hours attempted at the institution: or the status of a student who was on academic warning the previous quarter and whose cumulative GPA remained below the level required by this policy for the total number of credit hours attempted at the institution but whose guarterly GPA for that quarter was 2.0 or above.

-Academic Probation - The status of a student who was on academic warning the previous quarter and whose cumulative GPA that quarter remained below the level required by this policy for the total number of credit hours attempted at the institution and whose quarterly GPA for that quarter was below 2.0; or...the status of a student who was on academic probation the previous quarter and whose cumulative GPA for that quarter remained below the level required by this policy for the total number of credit hours attempted at the institution but show quarterly GPA for that quarter remained below the level required by this policy for the total number of credit hours attempted at the institution but show quarterly GPA for that quarter was 2.0 or above; or...the status of a student who has re-entered the institution after being suspended for one quarter or one year (or after being granted readmission upon appeal).
+Academic Probation - The status of a student who was on academic 73warning the previous guarter and whose cumulative GPA that guarter remained below the level required by this policy for the total number of credit hours attempted at the institution and whose guarterly GPA for that quarter was below 2.0; or...the status of a student who was on academic probation the previous guarter and whose cumulative GPA for that quarter remained below the level required by this policy for the total number of credit hours attempted at the institution but show guarterly GPA for that guarter was 2.0 or above; or...the status of a student who has re-entered the institution after being suspended for one guarter or one year (or after being granted readmission upon appeal).

-One Quarter Academic Suspension - The status of a student who was on academic probation the previous quarter but who has never been suspended or who, since suspension, had achieved Clear Academic Status and whose cumulative GPA that quarter was below the level required by this policy for the total number of credit hours attempted at the institution and whose quarterly GPA for that quarter was below 2.0.
+One Quarter Academic Suspension - The status of a student who was on academic probation the previous quarter but who has never been suspended or who, since suspension, had achieved Clear Academic Status and whose cumulative GPA that quarter was below the level required by this policy for the total number of credit hours attempted at the institution and whose guarterly GPA for that guarter was below 2.0.

-One Calendar Year Academic Suspension - The status of a student who was on academic probation the previous quarter and who had been previously suspended without since having achieved Clear Academic Status and show cumulative GPA that quarter remained below the level required by this policy for the total number of credit hours attempted at the institution and whose quarterly GPA for that quarter was below 2.0.
+One Calendar Year Academic Suspension - The status of a student who was on academic probation the previous quarter and who had been previously suspended without since having achieved Clear Academic Status and show cumulative GPA that guarter remained below the level required by this policy for the total number of credit hours attempted at the institution and whose quarterly GPA for that quarter was below 2.0.